 Enterprises engaged in the mining of mineral resources must pay resources tax in accordance with relevant regulations of the State.
 Resource taxes is levied on an ad valorem or a volumetric basis in accordance with the Table of Taxable Items and Rates.
 Where the ad valorem taxation is implemented, the amount of tax payable shall be calculated in accordance with the sales amount of taxable resource products (taxable products) multiplied by the specific applicable tax rate; Where tax is levied based on the volumetric basis, the amount of tax payable shall be calculated on the basis of the quantity of taxable products sold multiplied by the specific applicable tax rate.
-The resource tax rate applicable to gold mines is 2%-6%, and the resource tax rate applicable to copper mines is 5% of the sales revenue of copper, the by-products are exempt from resource tax.
+The resource tax rate applicable to gold (raw ore or processed ore) is 2%-6%, and the resource tax rate applicable to copper (raw ore or processed ore) is 2% - 10%.

 Foreign invested enterprises in the PRC are subject to an enterprise income tax at a uniform rate of 25%.
 A non-resident enterprise that has an establishment or premises within the PRC shall pay enterprise income tax at a rate of 25% on its income that is derived by such establishment or premises inside the PRC and income that is sourced outside the PRC but is actually connected with the said establishment or premises, unless it is a dividend income where an exemption may apply.
-A non-resident enterprise that has no establishment or premises within the PRC but has income from the PRC, and a non-resident enterprise that has establishment or premises in the PRC but its income has no actual connection to such establishment or premises in the PRC, shall be subject to PRC withholding tax at the rate of 10% on its income sourced from inside the PRC.
+A non-resident enterprise that has no establishment or premises within the PRC but has income from the PRC, and a non-resident enterprise that has establishment or premises in the PRC but its income has no actual connection to such establishment or premises in the PRC but its income has no actual connection to such establishment or premises in the PRC, shall be subject to PRC withholding tax at the rate of 10% on its income sourced from inside the PRC.